Electric boiler

-An electric boiler is a device that uses electrical energy to boil water.
-It is different than a gas or oil boiler because an electric boiler uses electricity instead of fossil fuels.
+An electric boiler is a device that uses electrical energy to boil water instead of fossil fuels used in traditional gas or oil boilers.

 Types

 There are different types of electric boilers.
 These three classifications are: classic, ionic, or induction.
 These classifications are determined based on the boiler's power output, energy performance, model type, energy consumption, and energy efficiency.

 In a residential setting, an electric boiler is often used as a backup to a house's heating system.
 During the colder months, heating and hot water is used more frequently.
 This type of boiler will provide additional heating and hot water to a home.

 Some types of boilers aren't used for heating, but for other purposes.
 A boiler could be used as a household appliance or to produce steam for an industry.

 An electric steam boiler is intended to produce steam for process industry or other uses, such as drying, heat treating, and others.
 These are generally permanently installed systems with connections to a water supply and piping to transport product steam to the point of use.
 In places where electric power is relatively low cost compared to fossil fuels, it may be economically practical to use an electric boiler for steam central heating.
 For example, in Winnipeg, Canada, during the Second World War, large central electric steam boilers were used for a district heating system, using surplus hydroelectric power.
 The intent was to conserve coal fuel for more critical wartime needs.

 Electric boilers may rely on immersion heater resistance heating elements to heat water, or may use electric current passing directly through the water as an electrode boiler.